San Diego Auto Accident Lawyers

 Obviously, when looking at it from a purely numerical standpoint, when you crush that many vehicles into an enclosed space at any given time, the odds of an auto accident occurring rise dramatically, and this is a growing problem in our growing community.
 Not to mention, the effects of any car accident can be devastating in several ways, including:

-- Your vehicle being knocked out of commission, leaving you without transportation
+- Your car accident leaves you without transportation

 - Insurance hassles with both your insurance company and the other drivers